 Paper vs Plastic

 A lot of people have the misconception that paper is more environmentally friendly.
 However, when considered over the entire life of the packaging, paper and cardboard embody far more greenhouse gasses than their plastic equivalents.
 Paper products take substantial amounts of energy to make.
-Crushing a tree down into small fibers, mixing the wood pulp into a slurry, and then passing the wet mass through huge rollers cannot be done without use of enormous quantities of power.
+Crushing a tree down into small fibers, mixing the wood pulp into a slurry, and then passing the wet mass through huge rollers cannot be done without the use of enormous quantities of power.
 Making cardboard is one of the largest industrial uses of energy on the planet.
-A second concern is that many paper and cardboard products end up in landfills, where they rot down anaerobically, creating the greenhouse gas methane in the process.
+A second concern is that many paper and cardboard products end up in landfills, where they rot down anaerobically, creating the greenhouse gas, methane, in the process.
 Plastic, as is well known, doesn’t rot and sequesters its carbon forever.